ngcp-project/gcs-user-interface/README.md

 ```

 Now the FPV camera server should run with `bun tauri dev`.
 It takes time for it to spin up and once it does, make sure you refresh the camera window.

 ## Setting up map server

 Ensure Docker is running then install the docker container.
+Note only update

 ```bash
 bun run osm:setup
 ```

 Run the Map Server container.

 ```bash
 bun run osm:run
 ```

 </details>